Skip to main content

 About Folk

-Folk in New York City has a narrow verified identity: Indian-influenced cocktails, casual dress, and evening hours most days of the week.
-That makes it easiest to understand as a cocktail-focused stop rather than a venue to evaluate around unverified details such as a full dining format, a chef-driven menu, or a specific service style.
+Folk in New York City has a narrow identity: Indian-influenced cocktails, casual dress, evening hours most days of the week.
+That makes it easiest to understand as a cocktail-focused stop rather than a venue to evaluate around details such as a full dining format, a chef-driven menu, or a specific service style.

 Go for the cocktail point of view, not a big-deal production